harris-ippp/harris-ippp.github.io/index.md

 * **Correctness (60%)**: Most questions will be evaluated directly on chalk.
 In some cases you will have to submit plots, etc. to GitHub.
 * **Style and performance (40%)**: A TA will review your code from GitHub.
   An automatic script will collect work at 1:30am, Wednesday morning.
-  _You are responsible for ensuring that your push was sucessful._
+  _You are responsible for ensuring that your push was successful._
   A per-question rubric out of 4 is as follows:
     0. No apparent effort -- the code is absent or effectively incomplete.
     1. A clear start has been made but the code hangs, crashes or otherwise provides an incomplete answer.
     2. The code is largely complete but gets the wrong answer.
 Readily identifiable modifications would result in a working solution.
+Commenting is absent or not meaningful.
-    3. The answer is correct and the code is readable.
+    3. The answer is correct and the code is readable but uncommented *OR* it is plagued by a single small error but very well-commented.
     4. The code is clear, the solution correct, and the commenting appropriate.
 If relevant, it runs "quickly."